-For optimal performance in moisture reduction with crawl space fans, you need the ATMOX ACE Controller to put it all together.
-Contact ATMOX or work with your installer to determine the best options for your home.
+For optimal performance in moisture reduction with crawl space fans, you need the ATMOX Controller to put it all together.

 Exhaust and Intake Fan Models

-Each model is also designed as either an exhaust fan to push air out of the crawlspace or an intake fan to draw air in from the outside.
+Each fan is designed as either an exhaust fan to push air out of the crawlspace or an intake fan to draw air in from the outside.
 Intake fans are somewhat unique to ATMOX.
 The fans serve an important role to keep the airflow balanced within the space.
 If you only use exhaust fans, there is a possibility of creating too much pressure and actually using make-up air from inside the living space instead of from outside.
-Your installer will determine the exact fan needs for your crawl space.

 Frequently Asked Questions about Crawl Space Fans